JordyHansen/profile-hyde/resume.md

 ### Education
 University of Iowa
-Bachelor of Arts in Journalism and Mass Communication and Sports Studies <i>anticipated May 2017</i>
+Bachelor of Arts in Journalism and Mass Communication and Sports Studies: <i>anticipated May 2017</i>